stephenajulu/julzinsight.co/content/services/open-source-solutions.md

 - **Docker**: An open-source software container platform designed for developing, shipping, and running apps leveraging container technology thereby providing infrastructure-as-a-service (IaaS).

 ### 31. Supply Chain Management (SCM)
-**Marketing Description**: Optimize your supply chain operations with open-source solutions that offer transparency, efficiency, and scalability.
+Optimize your supply chain operations with open-source solutions that offer transparency, efficiency, and scalability.
 Manage procurement, logistics, and inventory seamlessly to meet customer demands and reduce costs.

 **Examples**:
 - **OpenBoxes**: An open-source inventory and supply chain management system that helps organizations manage their logistics and supply chain operations efficiently.